Petit appartement du roi: Louis XV – 1740

-After the return of the king and court to Versailles in 1722, life assumed a rhythm similar to that under Louis XIV.
+After the return of the King and court to Versailles in 1722, life assumed a rhythm similar to that under Louis XIV.
 The young Louis XV occupied his great-grandfather's bedroom, the chambre de Louis XIV, where the ceremonies of the daily lever and coucher were executed with the same exacting precision as during the reign of the Sun King.
 However, owing to the discomfort of the room in winter – its size and eastern exposure made it difficult, if not impossible, to heat – Louis XV was compelled to establish his bedroom elsewhere (Verlet 313–314).
-In 1738, Louis XV ordered a new bedroom – chambre de Louis XV (1740 plan #4) – constructed on the site of Louis XIV's salle du billard, which was enlarged to the north into the cour du roi to accommodate an alcove for the bed (Verlet 1985, p.
+In 1738, Louis XV ordered a new bedroom – chambre de Louis XV (1740 plan #4) – constructed on the site of |Louis XIV's salle du billard, which was enlarged to the north into the cour du roi to accommodate an alcove for the bed (Verlet 1985, p.
 444-447).
 In the same year, the degré du roi was demolished and a new staircase was built just north of the old location.
 A new room was constructed on the site formerly occupied by the degré du roi of Louis XIV, the antichambre des chiens (Verlet 1985, p.
 442).
 As with his great-grandfather in his cabinet des chiens, Louis XV kept some of his hunting dogs in this room.

 Further modifications of the petit appartement du roi at this time included the creation of the salon des pendules and the cabinet intérieur.
 These rooms were created when the salon du degré du roi and the cabinet aux tableaux of Louis XIV were destroyed (Le Guillou, 1985).

 The salon des pendules (1740 plan #3) (also called the salon ovale due to its elliptic shape) was given this name due to the dials arranged in the apsidal recess of the eastern wall that showed the times of the rising and setting of the sun and the moon (Verlet 1985, p.
 450).

-The cabinet intérieur (1740 plan #4) served a number of purposes: it housed part of Louis XV numismatic collection and collection of miniature paintings; it served as a dining room; and, it served as a workroom.
+The cabinet intérieur (1740 plan #4) served a number of purposes: it housed part of Louis XV's numismatic collection and collection of miniature paintings; it served as a dining room; and, it served as a workroom.
 Of all the rooms of the petit appartement du roi during the reign of Louis XV, this was perhaps one of the most richly decorated and opulently appointed (Verlet 1985, p.
 452).

 The cabinet des livres, salon ovale of Louis XIV, the peite galerie with its two salons, and the cabinet des médailles were retained (1740 plan #6, 7, 8, & 9).

 By 1740, the petit appartement du roi had expanded to such an extent into the cour du roi that the eastern part of this courtyard became a separate courtyard.
 This new courtyard was called the cour intérieur du roi (1740 plan II) and the cour du roi was renamed cour des cerfs.
 This new name was due to the two dozen sculpted deer heads that Louis XV ordered placed on the walls of the courtyard (Verlet 1985, p.
 457).